THORNTON DISTILLING COMPANY

 Our American single malt whiskey is mashed, fermented, distilled, and matured in our historic distillery, joining over 160 years of beverage alcohol production heritage in the building.

-Our well, existing since the 1830s, taps into a limestone filtered spring feeding from a deep underground aquifer from Lake Superior.
-Iron is filtered out of the water as it flows over the rock and becomes a pleasant-tasting, mineral water.
-The water is pumped out of a limestone aquifer 150 feet underground and filtered using reverse osmosis, so the mineral content remains intact.
+The artesian well, existing since the 1830s, taps into a limestone-filtered 1500 ft deep underground aquifer feed from Lake Superior.
+Iron is filtered out of the water as it flows over the rock and becomes a unique, pleasant-tasting, mineral water ideal for distilling whiskey.
+This rare pristine water is key to every spirit we produce, which is why you’ll find the water drop icon front and center on every bottle.

 It’s in the barrels